Dyslexia

 Oral presentations can be another effective method of assessment for students with Dyslexia.
 These presentations allow students to express their understanding verbally, often a strength for students with Dyslexia.

-1. Verbal Expression: For students who struggle with written expression, speaking can be a more comfortable and effective way of sharing their knowledge.
+1. Verbal expression: For students who struggle with written expression, speaking can be a more comfortable and effective way of sharing their knowledge.

-2. Visual Aids: In oral presentations, students can use visual aids to enhance their presentation and cater to their visual-spatial strengths.
+2. Visual aids: In oral presentations, students can use visual aids to enhance their presentation and cater to their visual-spatial strengths.

 Summary